 Tulum is popular among travelers for thousands of things and its beaches are one of them.
-But if you want an even more enhanced beaching experience, you should join some of the coolest Tulum beach clubs.
+But if you want an even more enhanced beach experience, you should join some of the coolest Tulum beach clubs.

-Located on the touristy Riviera Maya, in the Mexican state of Quintana Roo, the Caribbean side of the Yucatan Peninsula, the town of Tulum attracts thousands of tourists with its Mayan ruins, El Castillo (a castle on the cliff with mesmerizing views of the Caribbean), white sand beaches with their turquoise waters, cenotes, and many other incredible places to visit in Tulum area.
+Located on the touristy Riviera Maya, in the Mexican state of Quintana Roo, the Caribbean side of the Yucatan Peninsula, the town of Tulum attracts thousands of tourists with its unique oceanside Mayan ruins, white sand beaches, turquoise waters, cenotes, and many other Mexican natural wonders.

-Coupled with the luxurious beach clubs of Tulum, it makes for a perfect vacation spot for solo travelers, couples, groups, families, and globetrotters alike; and that’s precisely the reason thousands of tourists visit it every year.
+Coupled with the luxurious beach clubs of Tulum, it makes for a perfect vacation spot for solo travelers, couples, groups, families, and globetrotters alike, and that’s precisely the reason thousands of tourists visit it every year.

 Before traveling to Mexico though, make sure you read some useful Mexico travel tips in order to avoid unpleasant surprises and also check out when it’s the best time to travel to Tulum to pick the best season for what you are looking for.